Saumya1507/intro-html/README.md

 ## Your GitHub Learning Lab Repository for Intro to HTML

-Welcome to your repository for your GitHub Learning Lab course.
-This repository will be used during the different activities that I will be guiding you through.
+Welcome to this repository as a resultant of awesome learning  course provided at  GitHub Learning Lab .Had fun time in hosting github static pages!!
 Oh!
 I haven't introduced myself... https://saumya1507.github.io/intro-html/